Track 1 - Engineering is living in a contested world

 Track 2 - Engineering is Creating Compelling Narratives

-Phase 1 - The Art of the Essay (Creative Nonfiction) (N. Fitzgerald)
+Phase 2 - The Art of the audio essay (Creative Nonfiction) (N. Fitzgerald)

 ‘...the essay is not a form, has no form; it is a game that creates its own rules.’
 Michael Hamburger